Drawing Flies: Synopsis

-After they get cut off welfare, Donner (Jason Lee) leads four of his jobless, penniless roommates spend their last remaining money on a cover charge for a party and get high.
+After they get cut off welfare, Donner (Jason Lee) leads four of his jobless, penniless roommates to spend their last remaining money on a cover charge for a party and get high.
 After getting evicted, they all embark on a journey to find a cabin in the woods that belongs to his uncle.
-They get lost and stranded in the woods, without food or water or their bearings when their van breaks down.
+When their van breaks down, they get lost and stranded in the woods, without food, water or their bearings.
 He eventually reveals to his roommates that the search for the cabin is really a search for Sasquatch.
 They, of course, think he's crazy.
 There is conflict.
 Donner insists he is onto something, but the others just write him off.
 But to make matters worse, they uncover all kinds of bizarre and dangerous activity as they wander through the woods in search of not only Bigfoot himself but any hope of a future.
-Eventually, Donner does find Bigfoot and has a campfire with him (as well as others).
+Eventually, Donner does find Bigfoot and has a campfire with him and the others).